 Anxiety: Yeah but I’ve looked at it from a new angle and there are like 15 more reasons why you should worry about it.

 Me: Go on.

-2. A kind of love-hate relationship with people.
+2. They have a love-hate relationship with people.

-Their over-thinking and apprehensive nature does not let them immediately trust in someone.
-In fact, this makes them extremely selective of our friends.
+Their overthinking and apprehensive nature always stop them from trusting someone immediately.
+In fact, this makes them extremely selective of their friends.

-4. Easy to talk and connect with people
+4. They find it easy to talk to and connect with people.

 “What exactly did I say to the guy at the bar yesterday after I was drunk?”
 “Did I flirt too much?”
 “Was my lipstick matching with my dress?”
 “What’s my name?”
 “Where am I?”

 However trivial the thing might be, people with an anxious mind will end up overthinking about everything little thing they have said, and analyze it to the death.

 6. The smallest things will override their nerves.